MicrosoftLearning/dp-420-cosmos-db-dev/instructions/20-mirror-and-query.md

 1. Select **View**, then **Source database**, to open the read-only Azure Cosmos DB data explorer, then return to the mirrored database.

-    > [!NOTE]
-    > Reads from this source view are routed to Azure and consume request units on your account.
+    > &#128221; Reads from this source view are routed to Azure and consume request units on your account.
 Queries against the SQL analytics endpoint or lakehouse shortcuts read the replicated copy in OneLake and don't consume source request units.

 ## Task 4: Query the mirrored data with T-SQL